timvermaercke/craft-cookie-though/README.md

 Install and configure [Cookie Though](https://cookiethough.dev/) with ease.

 This plugin provides support for the installation and the configuration of Cookie Though.
-It provides the latest version of Cookie Though, it saves preferences in CraftCMS and exposes those to the Cookie Though instance.
+It provides the latest version of Cookie Though, it saves preferences in CraftCMS and exposes those to the Cookie Though instance, that is being used with the CDN implementation.
+A global variable `CookieThough` is available to trigger more features of CookieThough.

 It doesn’t implement the cookies, so implementing the cookies is **up to you**!